Berkeley-CS61B/website-fa23/materials/proj/proj1a/index.md

 Additionally, there is a **test coverage (10%)** component.
 We will run your tests against a staff solution, and check how many scenarios and edge cases are tested.
 You can receive partial credit for this component.
+You can find the list of scenarios here.